stereolabs/zed-hub-examples/samples/camera_viewer_sample/README.md

 This command is available by installing Edge Agent on your device.

 - The command will ask for the **device type** (jetson or classic x86 computer) on which you want to deploy this app. **Note** that it may be different than the computer on which you run `edge_cli build`.
 - The command will also ask for your **device cuda version**.
-If you do not know it you can find it in the **Info** section of your device in the CMP interface.
+If you do not know it you can find it in the **Info** section of your device in the ZEDhub interface.
 - Finally you will be asked the **IOT version** you want to use.
 The default one is the one installed on your device with Edge Agent.
 It corresponds to the base docker imaged used to build your app docker image.
 You can chose the default one, or look for the [most recent version available on Dockerhub](https://hub.docker.com/r/stereolabs/iot/tags?page=1&ordering=last_updated).

 ### How to deploy your application